Going Green: Is it for Real, or is it a Scam?

 After we have a change of heart, we need to open our minds.

-The first step of opening our minds is painful.
+The first step in opening our minds is painful.
 We need to cut through the illusions, the false claims of the goodness of society and even of much of the Green movement.
 And, like all disillusionment, it is disheartening at first.

 But not for long.
 It is good to be free of illusions.
 There is real power in knowing the truth: We have the power to discover that we are not consumers, not couch potatoes.
 We have the power to change how we live.